 by Mari A Gomez

 With this unscrupulous, entertaining and rather horrifying election cycle, it’s become difficult to un-glue myself from the conversations happening around the candidates: their lies, their antics, possible body counts, their odd seizure-like behavior, and campaign shake ups.
 Still more fascinating is media’s biased and dishonest refereeing and meddling.
-Yet, I maintain a close eye at the news coming out of Mexico, which is often as absurd, yet far more bloody and disturbing.
+Yet, sometimes the news across the border catches my eye.

 The difference in the media circus here and in Mexico is most of us consuming news and engaged in the political process in the States are doing ok.
 Most of us don’t fear for our immediate safety on the daily or worry about eating the next day or live in a city with collapsing infrastructure and meager public services.
 We don’t hear about neighbors found dead or kidnapped, or about mass graves found a few miles away.
 Interestingly enough, not all Mexicans do either, most tend to live their lives as simply and as happily as they can and that’s certainly a testament to their resilience and spirit and, sadly, to how long they’ve been tolerating an incompetent government.